DiscreetNetwork/ProcessUpdater/README.md

 ### Arguements
 [-p, --parent]
 ```
-Name of the parent process calling the CLI.
-Used by the CLI to kill the parent before updating the binaries and starting the parent after the updating is done
+Name of the process calling the CLI.
+Used by the CLI to shut down the calling process before updating the binaries, and also starting the calling process after the updating is done
 ```

 [-k, --kill]
 ```
-Boolean that indiciates whether or not to kill the calling process before updating
+Boolean that indiciates whether or not to shut down the process specified by the `Parent` arguement
 ```

 [-g, --grepository, Required]
 ```
 Space seperated name(s) of the github repository (+ asset) name used to fetch new binaries from.
-Format "{organization}/{project}+{releaseAssetName}"
+Format "{organization}/{project}+{releaseAssetName}".
+It will use the latest release of the specified repository
 ```

-[-o, --output, Optional]
+[-o, --output]
 ```
 Full path to the directory in which to output the new files.
 Defaults to current directory
 ```